b00tc4mp/letscoder-bootcamp-202010/staff/pilar-latorre/adogtapp-project/README.md

 ### Activities

-Search shelters and find a pet, and if you are a shelter sign in & sing up, update and delete info about the animals.
+Search shelters and find a pet, and if you are a shelter sign in & sing up,create, update and delete info about the animals.

 ![Alt Operate Activity](./adogtapp-doc/opActivities.png)